-This notice does not apply to information collected or obtained by any third party, including through any application or content (including advertising) that may link to or be accessible from or on the Sites.
+This policy does not apply to information collected or obtained by any third-party, including through any application or content that may link to or be accessible from or on the Website.

 Information You Choose to Provide to Us

 When using the Website, you may choose to provide us with certain personal information, including: